perlmaster/perlstuff/README.md

 fibonacci.pl - calculate fibonacci numbers
-clonetree.pl - clone the structure of a directory tree textfiles.pl - look for ASCII text files in a directory tree
+clonetree.pl - clone the structure of a directory tree textfiles.pl - look for ASCII text files in a directory tree decrypt.pl - command line tool to display the contents of a mysql table with an AES encrypted column

 the other files in this repository are files that are "required" by the above named scripts